VestureSDK/Vesture/docs/docs/Mediator/Overrides/override-Crucible.Mediator.Invocation.md

 ---

-The namespace <xref:Ingot.Mediator.Invocation> includes classes and interfaces to extend the mediator pipeline via <xref:Ingot.Mediator.Invocation.InvocationMiddleware`2>.
+The namespace <xref:Vesture.Mediator.Invocation> includes classes and interfaces to extend the mediator pipeline via <xref:Vesture.Mediator.Invocation.InvocationMiddleware`2>.

 Middlewares process requests as they pass through the mediator pipeline.
 They enable cross-cutting concerns, such as logging,